Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

 ---
 ## Stepping back a moment to ask for whom? why?
-- Participants within our network ecology
+- Participants within our network ecology and synnergetic partnerships
+- To grow capacity at scale

+---
-- Growing the network ecology
+## High level view of the network
+- This is just one perspective,

 ![](assets/NetworkEcology.jpg)